mhajihos/GPAQ/README.md

-## WHOPH
+## GPAQ
 ## Overview
-WHOPH packages is based on The Global Physical Activity Questionnaire which was developed by WHO for physical activity surveillance in countries.
+GPAQ packages is based on The Global Physical Activity Questionnaire which was developed by WHO for physical activity surveillance in countries.
 It collects information on physical activity participation in three settings (or domains) as well as sedentary behaviour, comprising 16 questions (P1-P16).
 The domains are:\
 • Activity at work\
 • Travel to and from places\
 • Recreational activities\
-WHOPH has 2 dependencies listed in the DESCRIPTION file : survey, dplyr.
+GPAQ package has 2 dependencies listed in the DESCRIPTION file : survey, dplyr.

 ## Installation
 ```
 # install.packages("devtools")
-devtools::install_github("mhajihos/WHOPH")
+devtools::install_github("mhajihos/GPAQ")
-require(WHOPH)
+require(GPAQ)
 ```
 ## Read_Data For Mac or Windows
 ```